 - The whole purpose of the series of children's books The tiara club

-- Tara Duncan exaggerate this trope with all female prominent characters being princesses more or less officially; Tara is an heiress of the imperial category (along with her long-lost sister)while her friends Sparrow and Fafnir are respectively non-heiress princess and The Chief's Daughter.
-The female dragon Charm is later revealed being a princess too.
+- Tara Duncan exaggerates this trope with all female prominent characters being princesses more or less officially; Tara is an heiress of the imperial category (along with her long-lost sister)while her friends Sparrow and Fafnir are respectively non-heiress princess and The Chief's Daughter.
+The female dragon Charm is later revealed being a princess too, like the demon Sanhexia.

 - The Apprentice Rogue: Deconstructed.
 This story shows what a real life princess could expect; cloistered to preserve her chastity and then married off for political alliance without her input.

-- The Pennykettles from The Last Dragon Chronicles are all dragon royalty descendants.
+- The Last Dragon Chronicles: The female Pennykettles are all examples, being descended from royalty.
+More specifically, dragon royalty.
 Technicalities.
 What can ya do?

 - The Rainbow Magic series have the Princess Fairies.